antonfirsov/docs/2020/11-Nov/dotnet5/dotnet5.md

    The [.NET 5.0 Runtime Epics](https://github.com/dotnet/runtime/issues/37269) provide a more detailed set of highlights dedicated to the runtime and libraries.

-## .NET 5.0+
+## Unified platform vision

-Last year, we shared a broad [vision of a singular .NET stack and ecosystem](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
-We're happy to report that we did much of the underlying work needed to deliver that vision.
-We started the release with [CoreCLR](https://github.com/dotnet/coreclr), [CoreFX](https://github.com/dotnet/corefx), and [Mono](https://github.com/mono/mono) all in separate repos, and with significant duplication across them.
-We ended the release with the CoreCLR and Mono runtimes and the .NET libraries all together in the [runtime](https://github.com/dotnet/runtime) repo.
-In particular, Mono (in the runtime repo) and CoreCLR now use the same libraries.
-Unfortunately, due to the global pandemic, we had to defer shipping a release of Xamarin based on this repo until .NET 6.0.
+Last year, we shared a [broad vision of a singular .NET stack and ecosystem](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
+We're happy to report that we now have the foundation in place to deliver on that vision, in .NET 6.0.
+We started the 5.0 release with separate [CoreCLR](https://github.com/dotnet/coreclr), [CoreFX](https://github.com/dotnet/corefx), and [Mono](https://github.com/mono/mono) repos, with significant duplication across them.
+We ended the release with the unified [runtime](https://github.com/dotnet/runtime) repo, which includes the CoreCLR and Mono runtimes and the .NET libraries.
+We now have one repository for the runtime, libraries, and other low-level components of the .NET platform, which we will move forward in lock-step together in future releases.
+The benefits of this change are much higher compatibility between the various .NET app types and maintaining and improving just one libraries code base.

-As part of .NET 5.0, we are releasing a new version of web assembly based on Mono and the .NET libraries, from the runtime repo (as opposed to the [mono](https://github.com/mono/mono) repo).
-The web assembly component of the release delivers on the initial vision, and proves out the model.
-We look forward to adding support for iOS and Android apps, based on Mono and the .NET libraries, as part of .NET 6.0.
+A first example of moving forward with this vision is our work with [Web Assembly](https://webassembly.org/).
+Blazor Webassembly in .NET 5.0 uses the Mono runtime and the .NET Libraries (all the System.* libraries).
+This is a change from [Blazor 3.2](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-now-available/), which used the Mono runtime and Mono libraries.
+The change we made with Web assembly, to use the .NET libraries, is a down-payment on the broader vision.
+We expect to deliver the rest of the vision, largely focused on Xamarin (iOS and Android), with .NET 6.0.
+We had intended to deliver support for Xamarin apps with 5.0, but the global pandemic caused us to pause that work for a release.

 Looking forward, our fundamental investments will go into the runtime repo, for .NET 6.0 and beyond.
 We intend to use CoreCLR for desktop, IoT, and server workloads and Mono for mobile and web assembly.
 We'll continue to optimize the .NET libraries to deliver a first-class experience across all of those workload types.
-This includes making the libraries more linkable.
-For example, we don't need algorithms that can take advantage of multiple cores with web assembly.

 We'll continue to support and service .NET Framework in Windows and Windows Server.
-We release patches nearly every month, including in [container images](https://hub.docker.com/_/microsoft-dotnet-framework).
+We release patches for .NET Framework nearly [every month](https://github.com/dotnet/announcements/labels/Monthly-Update), including in [container images](https://hub.docker.com/_/microsoft-dotnet-framework).
 We'll continue this model going forward, and support .NET Framework with each new version of Windows and Windows Server.

 Let's switch to looking at what's new in the 5.0 release.